Gadolinium: Production

 Gadolinium metal is obtained from its oxide or salts by heating it with calcium at 1450 C in an argon atmosphere.
 Sponge gadolinium can be produced by reducing molten GdCl3 with an appropriate metal at temperatures below 1312 C (the melting point of Gd) at reduced pressure.

 Applications

 Gadolinium has no large-scale applications, but it has a variety of specialized uses.

 Neutron absorber

 Because gadolinium has a high neutron cross-section, it is effective for use with neutron radiography and in shielding of nuclear reactors.
 It is used as a secondary, emergency shut-down measure in some nuclear reactors, particularly of the CANDU reactor type.
 Gadolinium is used in nuclear marine propulsion systems as a burnable poison.
-Gadolinium-157 is used to target tumors in neutron therapy.
+The use of gadolinium in neutron capture therapy to target tumors has been investigated, and gadolinium-containing compounds have proven promising.